Always4ukittu/YourMood/README.md

   4. Play the song
   5. pause the song
   6. stop the song
-  7. play next an previous song
+  7. play next and previous song int the playlist